haraprasadj/testdatagen/README.md

 #### How to use it
 i) Clone the repo
-ii) Install requirements - pip install -r requirements.txt
+ii) Install requirements: pip install -r requirements.txt
-iii) Run the django server - gunicorn testdatagen.wsgi --log-file -
+iii) Run the django server: gunicorn testdatagen.wsgi --log-file -
 iv) Navigate to (http://localhost:8000/json) and follow the steps

 #### Support available only for JSON format now